Telecominfraproject/wlan-cloud-loadsim/README.md

 ### Pre-requisites
 This simulator uses Erlang.
 This language is designed to support thousands of processesand very suitable for this task.
-You must install Erlang OTP 22 or newer in order to run this application.
+You must install Erlang OTP 22 or newer in order to run this application - unless you are using Docker.

+#### Docker
+If you intend to simply run the Docker version, please go to the [Docker](#docker) section.
+You do not need to install anything else.
+Simple cloning this repository will give you all you need.

 #### Linux
 ##### Ubuntu
 ```